evolvingweb/redmine_atjs/README.md

 ## Installation

-Tested with Redmine 2.3.
-For use with redmine 1.x, use the branch "1.x".
+Tested with Redmine 3.4 and 4.1

 ```bash
 cd /opt/redmine